vevv/eat/README.md

 Remixing is handled by the encoder rather than ffmpeg, as AFAIK it doesn't do it very well.

 # Examples
-* DD+5.1 1024 kbps: `deew -i audio.flac -f ddp -b 1024`
+* DD+5.1 1024 kbps: `eat -i audio.flac -f ddp -b 1024`
-* TrueHD + DD5.1 640 kbps "core": `deew -i audio.dts -f thd+ac3`
+* TrueHD + DD5.1 640 kbps "core": `eat -i audio.dts -f thd+ac3`

 # Notes
-The DD5.1 "core" will use Dolby Surround EX if input is 7.1.
+- The DD5.1 "core" will use Dolby Surround EX if input is 7.1.
 Standalone DD5.1 encoding does not enable this option.
-Only 1.0, 2.0, 5.1, 7.1 are supported, other layouts should be converted to those by user.
+- Only 1.0, 2.0, 5.1, 7.1 are supported, other layouts should be converted to those by user.
-7.1 will automatically be downmixed to 5.1 with DEE for DD. thd.log/thd.mll files are cleaned after all encoding jobs are finished.
+- 7.1 will automatically be downmixed to 5.1 with DEE for DD.
+- thd.log/thd.mll files are cleaned after all encoding jobs are finished.

 # TODO
 - [ ] Prevent/add warnings for file overwrites